zamirmehdi/Jpotify/README.md

 # Jpotify
-Jpotify music player application written in Java Advanced Programming course final project
+Jpotify is a music player application written in Java.

-implement
+Advanced Programming course final project

 **Music player application written in Java with features like Playlists, Shared Playlist and Friends Activity.**